Azure/azure-remote-rendering-asset-tool/Documentation/conversion.md

 ## Input model selection

 If you click on the button "Select" on the right of the input field, a panel will show the content of your blob storage.
 To choose the model to convert, first choose the blob container, then select an input model.
-You can also select a directory using the

 The blob list visualization has two modes: